darickc/MMM-BackgroundSlideshow/README.md

 ## Using the module

+Use Git to download.
+Make sure Git is installed on your system.
+In the command line/terminal, go to the modules directory of the your Magic Mirror install.  run: 'git clone https://github.com/darickc/MMM-BackgroundSlideshow.git'.
+The advantage of using Git is when there is an update, you can run 'git pull' and it will pull down all the updates.
+Magic Mirror can even let you know when there are updates.

+Or

+Download the zip file https://github.com/darickc/MMM-BackgroundSlideshow/archive/master.zip.
+Unzip contents into the modules directory of your Magic Mirror install.
+Rename the 'MMM-BackgroundSlideshow-master' folder to 'MMM-BackgroundSlideshow'.

-To use this module, add it to the modules array in the `config/config.js` file:
+Add the module to the modules array in the `config/config.js` file:

 ```javascript
 modules: [